 MRS. JOHNSON: Well why do you think I brought him up here to meet you?

-MRS. JOHNSON: Sophia, that's between you and Sal!
+MRS. JOHNSON: (taken aback) Sophia, that's between you and Sal!

 MRS. JOHNSON: Well, they might be able to share clothing; they're both about the same height.

-SOPHIA: No, I don't think think our Adamo here would present well in a sleeveless blouse or a silk pant suit.
+SOPHIA: Nah, I don't think our Adamo here would present well in a sleeveless blouse or a silk pant suit.

-SOPHIA: You save you're thinking for the trip home.
+SOPHIA: You save you're thinkin' for the trip home.
 Has he got any luggage, Gabby?

 MRS. JOHNSON: Just the clothes on his back, as far as I know.